 Our team has substantial experience in network security.
 As a result, we understand the architectural limitations of legacy network security approaches and have designed our platform to avoid these limitations in order to address current network security requirements.
 We released our Next-Generation Firewall in 2007, and since then, we have grown significantly faster than industry growth rates.
 We have been recognized as a technology and market leader.
-Gartner categorized us as a market leader in its "2011 Magic Quadrant for Enterprise Network Firewalls" based on our ability to execute and completeness of vision.(1) As of April 30, 2012, we had more than 7,750 end-customers in more than 100 countries.
+Gartner categorized us as a market leader in its "2011 Magic Quadrant for Enterprise Network Firewalls" based on our ability to execute and completeness of vision.(1) As of July 31, 2012, we had over 9,000 end-customers in more than 100 countries.

 We serve the enterprise network security market, which consists of Firewall, Unified Threat Management (UTM), Web Gateway, Intrusion Detection and Prevention (IDS/IPS), and Virtual Private Network (VPN) technologies.
-According to IDC, the worldwide enterprise network security market, defined as IDC's Network Security market and Web Security market, is estimated to be \$10.0 billion in 2012 and is projected to grow to \$12.5 billion by 2015.(2)
+According to IDC, the worldwide enterprise network security market, defined as IDC's Network Security market and Web Security market, is estimated to be \$10.0 billion in 2012 and is projected to grow to \$13.4 billion by 2016.(2)

 We sell our platform through a high touch, channel fulfilled sales model.
-Our business is geographically diversified, with 62% of our total revenue from the Americas, 26% from Europe, the Middle East, and Africa (EMEA), and 12% from Asia Pacific and Japan (APAC) for the nine month period ended April 30, 2012.
+Our business is geographically diversified, with 64% of our total revenue from the Americas, 24% from Europe, the Middle East, and Africa (EMEA), and 12% from Asia Pacific and Japan (APAC) in fiscal 2012.